keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 categories: learning organization
 ---

 This year, I invite you to read two books with me.
 The Fifth Discipline and The Toypta Way to Service Excellence.
+As I started reading the Fifth Discipline, I remembered that the book "The Toyota Way to Service Excellence" by Jeffrey Liker could help us put the Systems Thinking in practice using Lean Thinking.

 Why is the Fifth Discipline important?
 Why should I have a systems thinking approach?

+<!-- more -->

 We tend to focus on what we have to do and can't see how our actions impact others.
 Even harder it is to see that the effect of our own actions come back to impact us.
 That is where systems thinking helps: You can only undertand systems by contemplating the whole, not any individual part.

-<!-- more -->

 Let's start by understanding what we mean by a **system** in ***Systems Thinking***.
 A system can be a business, a school, a university, a team, and it also applies to a rainstorm system, a production system, a healthcare system, etc.